Skip to main content

 Prices update in real-time as:

-• New information arrives: Breaking news affects prices
+• New information arrives: Breaking news shifts prices immediately

 Price Movement Example